 A Progression of Weekly Events

-Since we know Father wants His children to keep the seventh day Sabbath Day as set-apart as special, then we are confident we are pleasing Father when we are obeying this Fourth Commandment.
+Since we know Father wants His children to keep the seventh-day Sabbath Day as set-apart as special, then we are confident that we are pleasing Father when we are obeying this Fourth Commandment.
 This confidence is comforting!

 Since we know we need to have the supplies necessary for our meal preparations on Fridays, then we know that Thursday is the main day to go to the grocery store and get any needed items for Preparation Day.
 We are confident that we are pleasing Father on Thursdays because, even in the midst of our normal work schedule, we will be doing the necessary buying of supplies needed for Friday, the Preparation Day.
 This confidence is comforting!

 This weekly progression of events is actually a very calming set of events.
-Keeping the seventh day Sabbath establishes our routine for us each week!
+Keeping the seventh-day Sabbath establishes our routine for each week!
 As a result, we have no doubts about what to do on Saturdays [of course], or what to do on Fridays, what to do on Thursdays, and so on.

 At times, our weekly schedule is disrupted by various events [often ‘divine’ interruptions].
-But Father always gives us His grace to work through the delays so that we can maintain our obedience to keep the Sabbath Day set-apart as special.
+But Father always gives us His grace to work through the delays so that we can maintain our obedience to keep the Sabbath Day as a special ‘set-apart’ Day.